Annika-Klu/table-comparison-tool/README.md

 If you have a use case, too, I very much hope my tool will save you some time!

 ## Improvements on the to do list
-- add file extension check (CSV file format)
-- more user-friendly solution for different encoding formats, corresponding error handling
+- better & more user-friendly error handling
 - use names of uploaded files in the comparison file('s sheets)